T-62: Mobility

 The T-62 uses torsion bar suspension.
-It has five pairs of rubber-tired road wheels, a drive sprocket at the rear and idler at the front on each side, with no return rollers.
+It has five pairs of rubber-tired road wheels, a drive sprocket at the rear and an idler at the front on each side, with no return rollers.
 The first and last road wheels each have a hydraulic shock absorber.
 The tank is powered by the V-55 12-cylinder 4-stroke one-chamber 38.88-litre water-cooled diesel engine developing 581 hp (433 kW) at 2,000 rpm.
 This is the same engine as the one used in the T-55.

 Because the T-62 weighs more than the T-55, it is less manoeuvrable.
 Like the T-55, the T-62 has three external diesel fuel tanks on the right fender and a single auxiliary oil tank on the left fender.
 The tank carries 960 litres of fuel in its internal and external fuel tanks.
 Two optional 200-litre drum-type fuel tanks can be fitted on the rear of the vehicle for an increased operational range.